romebell/SEI802/readme (1).md

 ![](https://res.cloudinary.com/briezh/image/upload/v1539805526/spaceneedle_ga_sea_ykjk40.jpg)

-Welcome to GA Atlanta!
-This is the notes repository for our Software Engineering Immersive \(formerly known as Web Development Immersive\).
-You can view the content in a more searchable/friendly format on [Gitbook](https://romebell.gitbook.io/sei-1019/)!
+Welcome to GA Los Angeles!
+This is the notes repository for our Software Engineering Immersive.
+You can view the content in a more searchable/friendly format on [Gitbook](https://romebell.gitbook.io/sei-802/)!

 ![GA Logo](.gitbook/assets/ga_cog.png)